zktx-io/walrus/docs/book/dev-guide/costs.md

 - **Storage resources.** A storage resource is needed to store a blob, with an appropriate capacity and epoch duration.
   Storage resources can be acquired from the Walrus system contract while there is free space available on the system against some WAL.
-Other options are also available, such as buying them from the subsidy contract, having it transferred, or splitting a larger resource bought occasionally into smaller ones (see discussion below).
+Other options are also available, such as receiving it from other parties, or splitting a larger resource bought occasionally into smaller ones (see discussion below).

 - **Upload costs.** Upon blob registration, some WAL is charged to cover the costs of data upload.
   This ensures that deleting blobs and reusing the same storage resource for storing a new blob is